atudomain/atudomain.github.io/about.md

 permalink: /about/
 ---

-This is the just a blog with linux tutorials.
-They may be useful for me as well as for others.
+This is just a blog with linux tutorials.